Hemanthbugata/DevSecOps-Project/README.md

 1. **Install ArgoCD:**

-   You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [EKS Workshop](https://archive.eksworkshop.com/intermediate/290_argocd/install/) documentation.
+ You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [(https://cloud.google.com/blog/products/containers-kubernetes/building-a-fleet-with-argocd-and-gke)] documentation.

 2. **Set Your GitHub Repository as a Source:**